PorktoberRevolution/ReStocked/Distribution/Restock/readme.txt

 INSTALLATION
 ============

-To install, drag the ReStock folder and Modulemanager DLL from the GameData folder you downloaded into your Kerbal Space Program Gamedata folder.
+To install, drag the ReStock folder and ModuleManager DLL from the GameData folder you downloaded into your Kerbal Space Program Gamedata folder.
 If installed correctly, you should see:
 - Kerbal Space Program
     - GameData
         - Squad